Harvard-MolSys-Lab/dynamic-workbench/help/server.md

 To shut down the server and avoid damaging the database, simply shut down the virtual machine by:

+*	Entering `vagrant suspend` from the command line in your host machine (in the same directory as Workbench is installed); rather than shutting down the virtual machine, this will simply pause its execution.
 *	Entering `vagrant halt` from the command line in your host machine (in the same directory as Workbench is installed)

-*	Entering `vagrant suspend` from the command line in your host machine (in the same directory as Workbench is installed); rather than shutting down the virtual machine, this will simply pause its execution.
-* 	Entering `sudo shutdown 0` on the command line in the VM
+### Managing users